 It is important to note, in accordance with N.J.A.C.
 6A:14-2.4, foreign language interpreters shall be provided, when necessary, by the district, at no cost to the parent.

 In order effectively include parents on the IEP team, team members should be trained in working with linguistically and culturally diverse parents.

-- When and how can an ELL with a disability be exited from EL status?
+- When and how can an ELL with a disability be exited from ELL status?

 An ELL with a disability can be "exited" from ELL status when he/she no longer meets the definition of an ELL.
 This occurs when the student meets the State's definition of "proficient" in English.
-The LEA, school personnel, and the IEP Team may have input into the decision of whether a student is proficient in English in accordance with the LEA's multiple measures ELL exit policy.
+The district, school personnel, and the IEP Team may have input into the decision of whether a student is proficient in English in accordance with the district's multiple measures ELL exit policy.